NullBitZer0/PaperBuddy/README.md

 4. Restart the dev server (`bun run dev`) so Vite picks up the new environment variables.
 5. (Optional but recommended) In Supabase dashboard, enable Email confirmations under **Authentication → Providers** so users receive the verification email that the in-app toast references.

-> **Note:** Row Level Security is commented inside `supabase/schema.sql`.
-Enable it and write policies once you introduce authentication.
+> **Note:** `supabase/schema.sql` enables row-level security for profiles, subjects, exams, and focus entries.
+Tweak the policies if you need broader access (e.g., admin dashboards).